 Pros to Tile Flooring for Bathrooms

-On the upside, most tile is stain-resistant (porous marble, however, is easily stained if spills aren't quickly wiped up).
+Most tile is stain-resistant (porous marble, however, is easily stained if spills aren't quickly wiped up).
+For this reason, tile is a good design choice for bathroom floors, backsplashes, walls, and shower enclosures.
 Sealed tile and grout are also water-resistant, making it a great choice for the bathroom.
 Likewise, tile is scratch resistant, perfect for homes with pets.
 And as long as non-toxic grout and sealants are used, tile floors are great for allergy sufferers.

 Tile can be tricky to install for even seasoned DIYers as the process requires a special saw for cutting pieces to fit around cabinets or corners.
-It can also be difficult to give grout a consistent and professional look.
+Tiling bathroom floors can also be difficult; it can be hard to give grout a consistent and professional look.
+Mosaic bathroom floor and wall tiles can be purchased mounted on mesh to make spacing easier for self-installing tile.
 Different types of tile have different installation requirements so, if you plan to install your floor yourself, it's important to talk to your dealer and educate yourself on the material you've chosen.

 Tile is generally easy to maintain, requiring routine sweeping and damp mopping as needed.
 Some types of tile, including marble, need regular sealing to protect them from stains.
 Grout can be a bit more difficult to keep clean and is likely to discolor over time.
 Although tile is very durable, it can be cracked or chipped if something heavy is dropped on it.
 This damage is difficult to repair and almost always requires a professional.